-The information provided in these financial statements and notes thereto is for the periods ended or as at March 31, 2023 and 2022, as applicable.
+The information provided in these financial statements and notes thereto is for the six-month periods ended or as at September 30, 2023 and 2022, except for the comparative information presented in the Statements of Financial Position and notes thereto, which is as at March 31, 2023, as applicable.
 In the year a Fund or series is established or reinstated, 'period' represents the period from inception or reinstatement.
 Where a series of a Fund was terminated during either period, the information for the series is provided up to close of business on the termination date.
-Refer to Note 10 for the formation date of the Fund and the inception date of each series.
+Refer to Note 10 for the formation date of the Fund and the inception date of each series